My Father, the BTK Killer: Synopsis

 The film is told through Rawson's point of view of the killings of Dennis Rader.
 Rawson is interviewed about what life with her father was like when she was a child.
 The documentary shows multiple family media from when Rawson was a child, explaining how she had a normal childhood.

-In 2005, two FBI agents arrive at Rawson’s door.
+In 2005, two FBI agents arrive at Rawson's door.
 They inform her that her father has been arrested as the BTK killer.
 The documentary then shows the two versions of her father.
 To his family and neighborhood, Rader was a devoted husband and father.
 He used this to hide his crimes, which began before Rawson was born in 1974.
 Rawson shares memories of her childhood and her good connections with her father.
 However, she also shares memories on night terrors, bed-wetting, and a constant fear of home invasion.
-She now believes that is was her subconscious mind reacting to "a bad man in the house".
+She now believes that it was her subconscious mind reacting to "a bad man in the house".

-The arrest and media put Rawson’s family into disbelief and trauma.
+The arrest and media put Rawson's family into disbelief and trauma.
 She upends her life and forces herself to question everything she ever believed.
 She deals with immense grief, public scrutiny, and lasting emotional trauma, including PTSD.
 Over the years, Rawson struggles with a moral dilemma as she helps investigators search for more victims of her father.
 Rawson eventually visits her father in prison.
 She confronts him about his crimes and asks about other victims, but he evades her questions.
-She also confronts him about a disturbing fantasy he wrote in his notes that included her name, which he says that it’s just a fantasy.
+She also confronts him about a disturbing fantasy he wrote in his notes that included her name, which he says that it's just a fantasy.

 After spending nearly a decade in silence, Rawson is inspired by a Stephen King interview to tell her story.
 She tells her narrative, and becomes an advocate for victims.
 The documentary finishes with Rawson reflecting on her last prison visit with her father.
 She realizes that her own healing and identity will not be defined by his actions.
 The film concludes with her moving forward and closing that chapter of her life.